Msida Saint-Joseph F.C.: Renewed Success (2011–present)

 Following back to back relegation, season 2011/12 was very important for the team.
 Following a lapse of seven years, Joseph Demarco returned to the club as president, whilst Robert Farrugia became the Council Member for the club.
 The team main focus was to continue reducing the club's debt as well as not getting relegated.
 Following good work by the committee and team, both objectives were achieved and the team finished a respectable seventh place with a 5-match undefeated streak.
 New Coach Anthony Dalli continued on the previous season policy in putting in young talent from the club's Nursery into the first team.
 By the end of the season more than half of the squad had come through the club's Academy.

 The club was looking forward for season 2012/13.
 The committee together with the coach Anthony Dalli worked hard to build a competitive squad with established players that complements the club's youngsters, and managed to attract more sponsors to help out the team, who believed in the vision and project of the committee.
 After a string of impressive performances the club finished season 2012/13 in second place thus winning promotion to the First Division.

 In October 2013, early in the 2013/14 campaign, Carmine Ferrara was named as President of the club.
 He brought along a host of ideas and his focus was mainly on following a professional model of business.
 Mr Ferrara together with his team worked towards improving the structure, squad and facilities in order to achieve greater goals.

 In early 2014 the club along with Mr Ferrara noted that although intentions were positive, the model Mr Ferrara was attempting to use was not inline with Maltese Football regulations and ideology.
 Therefore, Mr Ferrara along with the committee decided that he should step down from his role as president and leave the club.
 In his stead Mr Richard Galea was appointed as President of the club.

 In June 2014 the Msida St. Joseph Football Club held a general meeting for all members in which it discussed the progress made during the 2013/14 season as well as discussing the upcoming season 2014/15.
 During this meeting a new Committee was set up headed by the Mr Edward Calleja as president and Mr Alan Abela Wadge and Mr Robert Farrugia as Vice presidents.

-Mr Calleja holds a long history with the club and this is his second time in charge, the first time being the 2005/06 season.
-The club has also looked into roping in some new blood with new ideas and an abundant of energy to join the committee and thanks to this Mr. Paul McAlister joined the committee as well.
+Mr Calleja holds a history with the club and this is his second time in charge, the first time being the 2005/06 season.
+The club sought new members to join the committee.
+As a result, Paul McAlister joined the group.
 The main mission of the executive committee this season is to keep the club on track within Division-1 while at the same time continuing to improve the business model of the club.